apiobuild/platform/content/blog/troubleshoot-chopin-store.md

 ## Checklist

-We suggest you check the followings first to detect and fix the technical issues.
+We suggest you check the followings first to find and fix any technical issue.

 ### Google Sheet Data